awesomeWM/awesome/docs/01-readme.md

 ## Running Awesome

 You can directly select Awesome from your display manager.
-If not, you can add the following line to your `.xinitrc` to start Awesome using `startx` or to `.xsession` to start Awesome using your display manager:
+If not, you can add the following line to the end of your `.xinitrc` to start Awesome using `startx` or to `.xsession` to start Awesome using your display manager:

     exec awesome

+make sure this .xinit file is in your home directory.
+Do this by typing `vim ~/.xinitrc` and add the line above

 In order to connect Awesome to a specific display, make sure that the `DISPLAY` environment variable is set correctly, e.g.: